Stargazing in Lake Tekapo: The Mount John Observatory Tour

 Stargazing in Lake Tekapo: The Mount John Tour Details

-- Where to book: You can book the Mount John stargazing tour on the Earth and Sky website or at the office in Lake Tekapo (next to the supermarket in the centre of town).
+- Where to book: You can book the Mount John stargazing tour on the Dark Sky Project website or at the office in Lake Tekapo (next to the supermarket in the centre of town).

 - What happens if it’s cloudy?
 You can get a refund, reschedule the tour or go anyway.
 If the stars don’t come out the tour will mostly involve looking at the bigger telescopes and learning more about space and the research that goes on at Mount John Observatory.